im-coder-lg/PythonBeginners/Readme.md

 This is for them.
 # Executable builder for Windows
 Go to Terminal and run `pip install pyinstaller`.
-Then run `pyinstaller --onefile -w python_filename.py` where python_filename.py is your project filename.
+Then run `pyinstaller --onefile -w python_filename.py` where python_filename is your project filename.
 It works only on Tkinter or Turtle or PyGame or all GUI types.
 # Thanks for reading!
 From coder-lg